• Skip to primary navigation

 Can you make pesto without pine nuts?

 Absolutely!
-Although the traditionalists among us will scorn, pesto with other nuts tastes so good!
-These are some other nuts that do very well in pesto - cashew, almond, walnuts, brazil nuts and macadamia nuts.
+Although the traditionalists among us will scorn us, pesto with other nuts tastes so good!
+These are some other nuts that do very well in pesto - cashew, almond, walnuts, brazil nuts, and macadamia nuts.

-I hope that you enjoy making this pesto recipe vegan without nutritional yeast as much as I have enjoyed sharing it with you.
-If you have made it, please take a moment to leave a comment and /or a rating below.
+If you have made this pesto recipe vegan without nutritional yeast, please take a moment to leave a comment and /or a rating below.
 This will make me super happy and motivate me to create more good content for you! xx Padma

 Pesto recipe vegan without nutritional yeast with fresh basil.